 Often, couples look to each other to fill the gaps within themselves and then try to lean on one another instead of standing securely in their individuality.
 Then we may begin to resent the very things that attracted us to each other in the first place—because they are different from the way we do things.

 For example, a person who wings it and easily goes with the flow may rely too heavily on the planner to make things happen in their social life, and then feel claustrophobic and confined by a set or too hectic of a schedule.
 And the planner may find their partner’s refusal to think ahead excruciatingly uncomfortable.

 Related reading: Relationship Rescue: Turn Complaints into Closeness.

 Relationship Conflict: Don't Fall into the Trap of Making Your Partner Wrong

 So we can fall into the trap of using our differences as a way to make our partner wrong, which only generates friction, distance, and perpetual conflicts that wear couples down.
 We fight against our partner’s differences and judge them.

 But wait—isn’t this a perfect situation for exchanging our unique qualities and gifts?

 What we want to create is a thriving relationship in which each of us is stimulated by our differences to become better.
-We can use our differences as a springboard to balance our perceptions of the world, develop skills that may be weak or absent, and make our life together a fun adventure.
+We can use our differences as a springboard to balance our perceptions of the world, develop skills that may be underdeveloped, and make our lives together a fun adventure.

-How to Make a Relationship Work When There Are Annoying Differences
+How to Make a Relationship Work Even with Differences

 Often when we get curious about our partner's behavior and what they value, it can quickly turn frustration into understanding.
 For instance, if your partner is a planner, find out why having a plan is so important to him or her.
 And if you're spontaneous, find ways to maintain spontaneity while also planning ahead where it matters most to your partner.